NitkarshChourasia/NitkarshChourasia/README.md

 ### "Programming is nothing without business" by one of my friend - Kirill Dubovitskiy (bra1nDump)

 ### The quote that I've fallen in love with: "The magic you are looking for is in the work YOU are avoiding."

+### "THE BEST CODE IS NO CODE AT ALL" - JEFF ATWOOD
 </details>

 <details>